isabella232/rmpbs-beyond-columbine/readme.rst

 #.
 Install dependencies from NPM - ``npm install``
 #.
 Start the server - ``grunt``
 #.
 Run ``grunt google-auth`` to get permissions to download files from Google Drive.
 You may need to create Google Auth credentials; the applicaiton for this is in https://console.cloud.google.com/apis/credentials?project=rmpbs-beyond-columbine&folder&organizationId=363836889409 and can be installed via http://blog.apps.npr.org/2015/03/02/app-template-oauth.html .
+#.
+Run ``grunt google-drive`` to get copies of all the assets hosted in Google Drive.

 Running tasks
 -------------